Who Owns the U.S. National Debt?

 That's when it ramped up its open market operations by purchasing $2 trillion in Treasurys.
 This quantitative easing stimulated the economy by keeping interest rates low.
 It helped the United States escape the grips of the recession.

 On September 29, 2017, the Federal Open Market Committee said the Fed would begin reducing its Treasury holdings in October.
 Expect long term interest rates to rise as a result.
-For more, see FOMC Meeting Statement Summary.
+The FOMC meeting statement summary is a report of FOMC’s discussion regarding the nation’s economic outlook.
+It also includes the resulting vote on the interest rates, and the monetary policies the Fed plans to follow.

 Foreign Ownership of U.S. Debt

 Data are from various reports that are released at different times.
-Therefore, the numbers in this article may not add up to the total U.S. debt of $21 trillion.
+As such, the numbers in this article may not add up to the total U.S. debt of $21 trillion.